-Over the past several years, both the U.S. and Canadian governments have directed that all producers of air conditioning equipment stop production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
-These refrigerants have been typically used in air conditioners and heat pumps for the last several decades.
-These mandates are anticipated to have the HVAC industry turn to a more green friendly refrigerant with a technical code R410A.
-R410A has been proven to be safer for the environment.
+Over the past several years, both the U.S. and Canadian governments have instructed that all producers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+These refrigerants have been commonly used in air conditioners and heat pumps for the last several decades.
+These mandates are anticipated to have the HVAC industry turn to a more green friendly refrigerant with a technical label R410A.
+R410A has been shown to be safer for the environment.

-In late 2010 the majority of air conditioning companies began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
+In late 2010 the majority of air conditioning producers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
 Such systems are more commonly called “dry charged units”.
 They can legally be sold and installed allowing the HVAC contractor to charge the unit in the field with R22.
 R22 is still legal for AC repair or service for a few more years.
-The reason for these Dry Charged Units is to offer the greater Westminster area a more simple and affordable replacement option for central air conditioners and heat pumps.
+The purpose of these Dry Charged Units is to offer the greater Denver area a more simple and affordable replacement option for central air conditioners and heat pumps.
 However, these units also bypass the spirit of the mandates, which was intended to better protect our environment by moving the air conditioning industry to a more environmentally friendly refrigerant.

-Westminster homeowners should know that these Dry Charged Units are approved in the U.S. and Canada.
-Because of some key ambiguities in the written policies, the entire outdoor unit is technically looked upon as a replacement “part”.
-These days, condensers or heat pumps intended for use in a replacement R-22 system are usually referred to as “Dry Charge” or “Nitrogen Charged” systems.
+Denver homeowners should understand that these Dry Charged Units are allowed in the U.S. and Canada.
+Taking advantage of an unclear definition of the outdoor unit in these policies, the entire outdoor unit is technically looked upon as a replacement “part”.
+These days, condensers or heat pumps intended for use in a replacement R-22 system are often referred to as “Dry Charge” or “Nitrogen Charged” systems.
 The following are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Reasons to buy an R-410A refrigerant system

-Current R-410A systems offer benefits to Westminster homeowners that Dry Charge units do not.
-Some of the benefits include:
+Current R-410A systems offer benefits to Denver homeowners that Dry Charge units do not.
+A sample of the benefits include:

 - Increased energy efficiency for affordable in-home comfort